PROBATE & SUCCESSIONS

 Forced Heirship is alive and well in Louisiana.
 A forced heir cannot be disinherited and is automatically entitled to a percentage of the estate of a decedent.

 A forced heir is defined as (1) a child of the Decedent who is under twenty-four (24) years of age, or (2) a child of any age who because of a mental or physical condition, is permanently incapable of taking care of their person or administering their estate at the time of the decedent’s death.
 (La.
 Civ.
 Code art.
 1493)

 In 2003, the Louisiana legislature expanded the definition of a forced heir to include “descendants who, at the time of death of the decedent, have, according to medical documentation, an inherited, incurable disease or condition that may render them incapable of caring for their persons or administering their estates in the future.”

 What does this mean in real terms?
-Any one who has an inherited mental or physical condition that may render them incapable of caring for themselves at some point in the future is arguably a forced heir in Louisiana.
-For example, a person with bi-polar disorder is considered a forced heir under Louisiana law.
-A credible argument can be made for any number of other conditions ranging from diabetes to high colesterol.
+Anyone who has an inherited mental or physical condition that may render them incapable of caring for themselves at some point in the future is arguably a forced heir in Louisiana.
+For example, a person with bipolar disorder is considered a forced heir under Louisiana law.
+A credible argument can be made for any number of other conditions ranging from diabetes to high cholesterol.
 Suffice it to say, there is a tremendous amount of uncertainty and risk relative to the law of forced heirship in Louisiana.

 What is the Marital Portion in Louisiana?